BryanWilhite/Songhay.HelloWorlds.Activities/Songhay.HelloWorlds.Functions/README.md

 The reasons to use Azure Durable Functions are largely logistical and operational.
 Stateless Azure Functions can technically do almost everything that Azure Durable Functions can do as long as you do _not_ want to:

-- run Functions in parallel and consolidating the output of these Functions ([fan-out/fan-in](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-cloud-backup?tabs=csharp))
+- run Functions in parallel in order to aggregate the output of these Functions ([fan-out/fan-in](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-cloud-backup?tabs=csharp))
 - formally define and monitor a workflow of named, long-running steps (the _Orchestration_ concept [📖 [docs](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-orchestrations?tabs=csharp)])
 - stop the Orchestration of Functions when it runs too long (`IDurableOrchestrationClient.TerminateAsync` [📖 [docs](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.webjobs.extensions.durabletask.idurableorchestrationclient.terminateasync?view=azure-dotnet#microsoft-azure-webjobs-extensions-durabletask-idurableorchestrationclient-terminateasync(system-string-system-string))])
 - formally define a hierarchy of workflows (the _Sub-Orchestration_ concept [📖 [docs](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-sub-orchestrations?tabs=csharp)])
 - share state among Functions from trigger input (`IDurableOrchestrationContext.GetInput<TInput>`)
 - trigger a function in an orchestration that can wait for an external event (`IDurableOrchestrationContext.WaitForExternalEvent`)

 The fan out, fan in scenario is one, leading technical argument for Azure Durable Functions.
-GitHub [issue #815](https://github.com/Azure/Azure-Functions/issues/815), “C# `Parallel.ForEach` not excuting in parallel,” betrays the technical price we pay for using a serverless solution:
+GitHub [issue #815](https://github.com/Azure/Azure-Functions/issues/815), “C# `Parallel.ForEach` not executing in parallel,” betrays the technical price we pay for using a serverless solution:

->This is basically expected behavior as the level of asynchrony you'll get will depend on the number of cores the machine has, and you can't control that when you're deployed to the consumption plan.
+>This is basically expected behavior as the level of asynchrony you’ll get will depend on the number of cores the machine has, and you can't control that when you're deployed to the consumption plan.
 >
 >The dynamic scale capabilities of Azure Functions will never take a single execution and transparently distribute that execution over multiple threads or machines.
 If you have a scenario where a large amount of work has to be done based on a single event then you should split your work up across multiple function executions so that the system can scale it out.
 One of the easiest ways to do this is with queues.
 >